Unit 1 - Practice Quiz

 kurtosis Easy

-A. Skewed (non-zero skewness)
+B. Skewed (non-zero skewness)

-C. Mesokurtic (zero excess kurtosis)
+C. Leptokurtic (positive excess kurtosis)

-D. Leptokurtic (positive excess kurtosis)
+D. Platykurtic (negative excess kurtosis)

 19 For a continuous random variable , what is the probability that it takes on a single, specific value 'c' (i.e., )?